jdiaz/kt-yelp/README.md

 An async [yelp fushion API](https://www.yelp.com/developers/documentation/v3) client library written in kotlin.

 ## How to import
 This library is published in [jitpack](https://jitpack.io/#jdiaz/kt-yelp).
 Click on the latest version's `Get It` button.
-Depending on which build system you use in your project you can use either one of the following shown as shown in the link above.
+Depending on which build system you use in your project you can use either one of the following: (also shown in the link above)

 **Gradle**
 ```groovy